gohugoio/hugoDocs/content/en/hosting-and-deployment/hugo-deploy.md

 [[deployment.targets]]
+# Define one or more targets, e.g., staging and production.
+# Each target gets its own [[deployment.targets]] section.

 # An arbitrary name for this target.
 name = "mydeployment"
 # The Go Cloud Development Kit URL to deploy to.
 Examples: